0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/Linux command cheatsheet.md

 grep has some other counterparts "on-steroids" that can be used to search also inside other non-textual files:
 - [rga](../../Readwise/Articles/httpsgithub.comphiresky%20-%20GitHub%20-%20phireskyripgrep-all%20rga%20ripgrep,%20but%20also%20search%20in%20PDFs,%20E-Books,%20Office%20documents,%20zip,%20tar.gz,%20etc..md) - ripgrep, but also search in PDFs, E-Books, Office documents, zip, tar.gz, etc.
-- [gf](https://github.com/tomnomnom/gf) - A wrapper around grep, to help you grep for things and avoid typing common patterns. [^7]
+- [gf](../Tools/gf.md) - A wrapper around grep, to help you grep for things and avoid typing common patterns. [^7]
+- [gron](../Tools/gron.md) - An utility to make grep more efficient on JSON data
 ## sed

 sed **performs text editing on a stream of text**, either a set of specific files or standard output.